Lewd cheerleader videos, sexist rules: Ex-employees decry Washington’s NFL team workplace

 Years later, Scourby said, she is still unsure whether Roberts knew about Snyder’s remark.
 Roberts did not respond to repeated requests for comment from The Post.

 “There’s a power dynamic, and Dan Snyder looked down on me,” Scourby said.
-“Because he‘s powerful and our employer, he’s thinks he somehow has the right to say these things to us, to make these requests of us, and he doesn’t.
+“Because he‘s powerful and our employer, he thinks he somehow has the right to say these things to us, to make these requests of us, and he doesn’t.
 It’s disgusting.”

 Scourby continued to work as a cheerleader for four years after that Fight Night, serving as team captain in 2008 and representing the team at the 2009 Pro Bowl.
 A 42-year-old single mother of two young boys, she said she maintains a connection to the team’s cheerleaders as a sideline assistant, a volunteer coaching position.